gilliorem/philosophers/README.md

 ![visual representation](https://www.iitk.ac.in/esc101/05Aug/tutorial/figures/essential/threads-two.gif)

-**Here are the key things you need to know to succeed in this assignment:**
+**Here are the key things we need to know to succeed in this assignment:**
 - One or more philosophers sit at a round table.
 There is a large bowl of spaghetti in the middle of the table.